slendersnax/sl-todoer-py/README.md

 `-n, --new ITEM` to add a new item

-`-dn, --done IDs` to mark one or multiple items as 'done' based on their IDs
+`-dn, --done [IDs...]` to mark one or multiple items as 'done' based on their IDs

-`-del, --delete IDs` to delete one or multiple items based on their IDs
+`-del, --delete [IDs...]` to delete one or multiple items based on their IDs

 `-delmul, --delete-multiple STATUS` to delete multiple items using the same STATUS keywords from the `list` command